 Not Part of a Group or Family?
 Private tours are available for individuals and couples at the same fixed fees shown above.

 - Ben’s children’s book One April in Boston in print, eBook, and MP3 audio formats

 - An MP3 audio of Longfellow’s famous poem “Paul Revere’s Ride” by award-winning narrator Phil Rosenthal

 Hold History in Your Hands

-- Ben shares his extensive collection of rare documents and historic newspapers along the tour route
+Ben shares his extensive collection of rare documents and historic newspapers along the tour route – excluding winter tours.

 Password-Protected Smartphone Content

-- Substantial material including the most historically accurate artwork ever produced covering the events of Paul Revere’s Midnight Ride
+Substantial material including exclusive audio and video that supports the tour plus access to the most historically accurate artwork ever produced covering the events of Paul Revere’s Midnight Ride

 Unlimited free expert assistance planning your Boston vacation as outlined in the Priceless Value—How We’re Different section.